Find synonyms Find exact match

 These findings provide support for the recommendation included in the 2013 American College of Cardiology/American Heart Association HF guidelines that the goal of diuretic therapy is to eliminate clinical evidence of fluid retention such as an elevated jugular venous pressure and peripheral edema .
 The rapidity of diuresis can be slowed if the patient develops hypotension or worsening renal function.
 However, the goal of diuretic therapy is to eliminate fluid retention even if this leads to asymptomatic mild to moderate reductions in blood pressure or renal function.
 (See "Use of diuretics in patients with heart failure", section on 'Goals of therapy'.)

 Renin-angiotensin-aldosterone-system antagonism — Angiotensin inhibition with an angiotensin converting enzyme (ACE) inhibitor or an angiotensin II receptor blocker (ARB) is a standard part of the therapy of HF with systolic dysfunction, being associated with symptomatic improvement, reduced hospitalization for HF, and enhanced survival.
-(See "ACE inhibitors in heart failure due to systolic dysfunction: Therapeutic use" and "Angiotensin II receptor blockers in heart failure due to systolic dysfunction: Therapeutic use".)
+(See "ACE inhibitors in heart failure due to systolic dysfunction: Therapeutic use" and "Angiotensin II receptor blocker and neprilysin inhibitor therapy in heart failure due to systolic dysfunction".)